Parametric Mie resonances and directional amplification in time-modulated scatterers: Introduction

-In this Letter, we analyse light scattering by a sphere whose permittivity is modulated at twice the frequency of the incident light, which corresponds to the case of parametric excitation.
-Based on Floquet Mie theory and the temporal coupled mode theory, we demonstrate that such a sphere, despite its sub-wavelength spatial extend, hosts parametric Mie resonances.
-It is revealed that varying the strength of the temporal modulations provides a qualitatively new route to control directional scattering by the sphere.
-We design two characteristic examples of parametric scatterers with directional scattering patterns possessing sharp dips in the backward and/or forward directions.
+In this work, we analyse light scattering by a sphere whose permittivity is modulated at twice the frequency of the incident light, which corresponds to the case of parametric excitation.
+Based on Floquet-Mie theory and the temporal coupled mode theory, we demonstrate that such a sphere, despite its sub-wavelength spatial extend, hosts parametric Mie resonances.
+It is revealed that temporal modulations provide an additional design dimension, allowing directional light amplification by a scatterer.
+We highlight a qualitative difference of this mechanism from light amplification in scatterers with gain.
+We design two characteristic examples of parametric scatterers possessing finite light amplification with desired scattering patterns.
 A related effect of parametric amplification in spherical scatterers with the second-order nonlinearity was recently reported in Ref.~\cite{jahani_wavelength-scale_2021}, however, simultaneous far-field pattern engineering was not demonstrated.